Caden64/pqxdh/README.md

-# A basic pqxdh implementation that should NOT be used in any environment
+# A basic pqxdh implementation that should NOT be used in production

 * Designed for learning purposes
 * Not 100% to spec